misc0110/JBPPDrawfulQuestionEditor/README.md

-Jackbox Party Box - Drawful Question Editor
+Jackbox Party Pack - Drawful Question Editor
 =========

-Drawful Question Editor is a question editor for the Drawful game in Jackbox Party Box (Vol. 1).
+Drawful Question Editor is a question editor for the Drawful game in Jackbox Party Pack (Vol. 1).
 It allows to edit, add and delete questions.

 # Requirements

-The program needs python3, python3-tk and Jackbox Party Box installed.
+The program needs python3, python3-tk and Jackbox Party Pack installed.

 # Usage